telecom-se/hpp/project/README.md

 Notes:
 1587052800: 04/16/2020 @ 4:00pm (UTC)

-What should happens is what follows:
+What should happen is what follows:

 1- Process event 1:
 The program parses each file concurrently.
 The first event to be processed is the first from France (oldest one - case `person_id` 1)